bethanyj28/temiten/README.md

 <img width="518" alt="SCR-20240801-rpmf" src="https://github.com/user-attachments/assets/510e84d7-8d8d-47e5-917d-12025e5cf3e5">

 And then copy the link when you click "Go" so anyone who clicks the link can see the time you have in your head in their time zone.

+## What does temiten mean?

+It's a shortening of `tempus itinerantur` which is `time travel` in Latin!

 ## Roadmap 🚙
 - [ ] actual styles 🖌️